MithrilMan/MithrilShards/docs/shards/bitcoin/index.md

 **Bitcoin Mithril Shard** has been built on top of **Mithril Shards** framework.
 Mithril Shards goal is to be a framework and toolkit to build *<u>modular and distributed/P2P applications using .Net 5</u>* stack, focusing both on good design, good practices and performance.

-Core functionalities can be glued togheter to compose the needed application, ranging from a P2P network layer, WEB Api layer, Diagnostic tools, cross platform UI based on blazor, distributed eventing using SignalR, MQ brokers like RabbitMq or any kind of other useful libraries.
+Core functionalities can be glued togheter to compose the needed application, ranging from a P2P network layer, Web Api layer, Diagnostic tools, cross platform UI based on blazor, distributed eventing using SignalR, MQ brokers like RabbitMq or any kind of other useful libraries.

 Thanks to its design, anyone can build it's own Shard to create other features that can be used by Mithril Shards community.